shieldproject/shield-boshrelease/README.md

 new encryption feature makes it difficult to restore backups outside of the watchful eye of a running SHIELD Core.

+For SHIELD Agents that need to operate behind HTTP proxies, three new `env.*` properties were added.  `env.http_proxy` and `env.https_proxy` allow you to specify the full URL for an upstream proxy that will handle (respectively) cleartext HTTP requests and TLS-encrypted HTTPS requests.
+The `env.no_proxy` property is a list of FQDNs, domain fragments, and IP addresses that will be flattened and joined by commas to fashion an exclusion list to put in the `$no_proxy` environment variable.

 The new `env.path`, `env.libs`, and `env.auto` properties control
 how the SHIELD agent process will set up its environment, for the benefit of executed plugins.